rgederin/java-functional/README.md

 # Core information about functional programming
-In this repo I collected several useful termins, examples and other things which are related to functional programming
+In this repo I collected several useful terms, examples, approaches and other things which are related to functional programming.
+Actually these are main building blocs and principles in functional programming.

+## Essentials of functional programming

 ## Fuctions